An attractive analytic solution of the Maxwell's equation: Introduction

-There are rich researches on numerical solutions of Maxwell's equations over the last couple of decades due to the importance and diversity of applications.
-Various numerical methods have been investigated in the literature.
-The standard finite-difference time domain (FDTD) method was initially proposed in { Yee in \cite{3}}, and further enhanced in \cite{Monk94,n38,n41,n43,n44,n49}.
-However, these FDTD-based methods require small temporal step-size to ensure their stability.
-The alternating direction implicit (ADI) technique was proposed to improve the efficiency in {\cite{6,n25,n22,4,3,5}}.
+There are rich researches on numerical solutions of Maxwell's equations over the last couple of decades due to the importance and a wide range of applications.
+The standard finite-difference time domain (FDTD) method was initially proposed in { Yee in \cite{3}}, and further enhanced in \cite{Monk94,n38,n49,n41,n43,n44}.
+In general, FDTD-based methods require small temporal step-size to ensure their stability.
+The alternating direction implicit (ADI) technique was proposed to improve the efficiency in {\cite{3,4,5,6,n25,n22}}.
 Time dimension $t$ and space dimension $x,y,z$ are often treated separately in the literature.
-In space dimension, beside the standard finite difference method, discontinuous Galerkin (dG) \cite{Descombes13,Descombes16,n33,Moya12} and Fourier pseudo-spectral \cite{n29} have been developed.
-The spatially {discretised} Maxwell's equations are often transformed to integration in time dimension that can be solved by various schemes such as the explicit method \cite{Grote10}, Verlet method \cite{Fahs09}, Runge-Kutta (RK) methods { \cite{Hochbruck151,Hochbruck16}}, splitting methods \cite{Hochbruck15,Verwer11}, low-storage RK schemes \cite{Diehl10}, multiscale methods \cite{Hochbruck19,Henning16}, and exponential RK { methods \cite{t13,yang}}.
+In space dimension, in addition to the standard finite difference method, discontinuous Galerkin (dG) \cite{n33,Moya12,Descombes13,Descombes16} and Fourier pseudo-spectral \cite{n29} have been developed.
+The spatially {discretised} Maxwell's equations are often transformed to integration in time dimension that can be solved by various schemes such as the explicit method \cite{Grote10}, Verlet method \cite{Fahs09}, Runge-Kutta (RK) methods { \cite{Hochbruck151,Hochbruck16}}, splitting methods \cite{Verwer11, Hochbruck15}, low-storage RK schemes \cite{Diehl10}, multiscale methods \cite{Henning16, Hochbruck19}, and exponential RK {methods \cite{t13,yang}}.
 The solutions of Maxwell's equations \eqref{maxsys} exhibit quite a few physical invariants: energy conservation laws, symplectic conservation laws, helicity conservation laws, momentum conservation laws and divergence-free fields.
 These invariants are very important in the long time propagation of the electromagnetic waves \cite{n44}.
-In \cite{WJ}, an efficient fully discrete scheme is proposed to solve the Maxwell’s equations.
-Combining time exponential integrator and Fourier pseudospectral methods, the scheme achieves decent spectral accuracy and is computationally effective by leveraging Fast Fourier Transform.
-More importantly, it keeps the desired conservation laws in discretised states.
+In \cite{WJ}, an efficient scheme is proposed to solve the Maxwell’s equations.
+It achieves decent accuracy and keeps the desired conservation laws in discretised states.

-Considering the importance of Maxwell's equation, an attractive analytic representation of its solution would be greatly desirable if it could be achieved.
-It turns out that this goal is achievable by combing the magnetic field intensity $\textbf{H}$ and the electric field intensity $\textbf{E}$ into a single complex vector field.
-The solution space can be decomposed into the sum of some subspaces that are generated by simple trigonometrical base functions.
-Restricted to each of those subspaces, the underlying $\CU$ operator is anti-symmetric and the related solutions bear close analytic form, which leads to an attractive analytic decomposition of a general solution whose complexity is comparable to its initial function.